Elmer Reider

 A funeral will be at 11 a.m.
 Monday in the Portland Foursquare Church.
 Burial will be in Rose City Cemetery.

-In 1983, Mr. Reider paid $5,000 for “the inventor, good will and telephone number” of a Portland flag business.
+In 1983, Mr. Reider paid $5,000 for “the inventor, goodwill, and telephone number” of a Portland flag business.

 Renaming the company Elmer's Flag & Banner, he went on to build the business on Southeast Grand Avenue into what its vendors claim is the largest flag business in the Northwest.
 It has the largest flag showroom west of the Mississippi, according to his son, Michael Hale, who manages the store.

 Bill Hammerbeck, manager of H.E.
-Edwards stock brokerage in the Lloyd Tower and a close friend of Mr. Reider's for the past 20 years, said “He's been a great guy and he represents the flag as far as I'm concerned.”
+Edwards stock brokerage in the Lloyd Tower and a close friend of Mr. Reider's for the past 20 years, said, “He's been a great guy and he represents the flag as far as I'm concerned.”

 He said Mr. Reider was as dedicated to Christian principles as he was to patriotic ones.
 “He's a giver,” he said.
 “His Christian commitment really showed through in everything he did.”